Holes in Convex and Simple Drawings: Generalized Holes

 \section{Generalized Holes}

-Devillers et al.\ \cite{DevillersHKS2003} showed that sufficiently large two-colored point sets in general position contain a monochromatic 3-hole and constructed arbitrarily large two-colored sets without monochromatic 5-holes.
-The existence of monochromatic 4-holes, however, remains a longstanding open problem~\cite[Problem~8.2.7]{BrassMoserPach2005}.
-A weaker version was shown by Aichholzer et al.~\cite{AHHHFV2010}.
-They showed that every two-colored point set $P= A \ \dot\cup \ B$ contains a monochromatic generalized 4-hole.
-A \emph{generalized \mbox{$k$-}hole} is a simple polygon (not necessarily convex) which is spanned by $k$ points of $P$ and does not contain any point of $P$ in its interior.
-Apparently, their proof transfers to the pseudolinear setting, which allows us to generalize this result to convex drawings in the same way as the Empty Hexagon theorem~\ref{thm:6holes} using \Cref{lem:minimalkgonpseudolinear}.
+Devillers, Hurtado, K\'arolyi, and Seara~\cite{DevillersHKS2003} showed that sufficiently large two-colored point sets in general position contain a monochromatic $3$-hole and constructed arbitrarily large two-colored sets without monochromatic $5$-holes.
+The existence of monochromatic $4$-holes, however, remains a longstanding open problem~\cite[Problem~8.2.7]{BrassMoserPach2005}.
+A weaker version was shown by Aichholzer, Hackl, Huemer, Hurtado, and Vogtenhuber~\cite{AHHHFV2010}.
+They proved that every two-colored point set $P= A \ \dot\cup \ B$ contains a monochromatic generalized $4$-hole.
+A~\emph{generalized \mbox{$k$-}hole} is a simple polygon (not necessarily convex) which is spanned by $k$ points of $P$ and does not contain any point of $P$ in its interior.

-\begin{corollary} Every sufficiently large convex drawing on vertices $V=A \ \dot\cup \ B$ has an empty 4-triangulation induced only by vertices from $A$ or only by vertices from~$B$. \end{corollary}

 To define generalized $k$-holes in simple drawings we consider plane cycles.
-A plane cycle divides the plane into two components whose closures we call \emph{sides}.
-An \emph{empty $k$-cycle} in a simple drawing is a plane cycle of length $k$ such that one of its sides is empty.
+Recall that a plane cycle divides the plane into two connected components whose closures we call sides.
+An \emph{empty $k$-cycle} in a simple drawing is a plane cycle of length $k$ such that one of its sides contains no vertices in its interior.
 For $k=3$ this definition coincides with empty triangles.
 Since polygons in point sets can be triangulated, we say that an empty $k$-cycle is an \emph{empty $k$-triangulation} if its empty side is the disjoint union of empty triangles.

+Since the proof in \cite{AHHHFV2010} only relies on triangle orientations and not on the exact geometry of the point set, their result transfers to the pseudolinear setting.
+This allows us to generalize it to convex drawings in the same way as the Empty Hexagon Theorem (\Cref{thm:6holes}) using \Cref{lem:minimalkgonpseudolinear}.

+\begin{corollary} Every sufficiently large convex drawing on vertices $V=A \ \dot\cup \ B$ has an empty $4$-triangulation induced only by vertices from $A$ or only by vertices from~$B$. \end{corollary}

-As the following construction (\Cref{fig:new modifiedtwisted}) shows, there are simple drawings of~$K_n$ without empty $4$-triangulations.
-For the construction, we start with the twisted drawing~$\calT_n$ and reroute some edges such that the drawing is still crossing maximal.
-The resulting drawing $\calT'_n$ does not contain 4-holes.
-A precise description and proof of \Cref{prop:nogen4hole} is given in \ifthenelse{\boolean{appendix}} {\Cref{app:nogen4holes}.} {the full version~\cite{fullversion}.}
+As the following construction (\Cref{fig:new modifiedtwisted}) shows, there exist simple drawings of~$K_n$ without any empty $4$-triangulation.
+For the construction, we start with the twisted drawing~$\calT_n$ and reroute some edges such that the drawing is still crossing maximal, that is, every 4-tuple contains a crossing.
+The resulting drawing $\calT'_n$ then does not contain any empty $4$-triangulation and thus no $4$-hole.

 \begin{proposition} For $n \geq 6$ the simple drawing $\calT_n'$ contains no empty $4$-tri\-an\-gu\-la\-tion. \end{proposition}